Health

 What is a Piercing Bump?

-Piercing bumps develop when the body’s immune system reacts to the wound and starts the healing process.
+Piercing bumps develop when the body’s immune system reacts to the wound and starts healing.
 The bump is brought on by the irritation that results from this reaction.

-In the first few weeks following a piercing, a person could have bleeding, bruising, and some swelling there.
+In the first few weeks following a piercing, a person could experience bleeding, bruising, and swelling.
 All of these symptoms are typical.

-A bump is essentially a brief kind of swelling that could feel tender and painful when touched.
-Piercing bumps appear as the body’s immune system responds to the wound and begins the healing process.
-The irritation that follows from this response is what causes the bump.
+A bump is a brief swelling that can feel tender and painful when touched.
+Piercing bumps appear when the body’s immune system responds to the wound and begins healing.
+The irritation that follows this response causes the bump.

 If the skin around the piercing is very red or black, a lump may occasionally indicate that it is infected (depending on your skin tone).
-Ciraldo adds that an infected bump may also ooze pus or blood and form a crust that is yellow or honey in color.
+Ciraldo adds that an infected bump may also ooze pus or blood and form a yellow or honey crust.

 What is a Keloid?